runwayml/learn/docs/importing.md

    normalize
 ])

-# initialize the model and download pretrained weights
+# initialize the model and download pre-trained weights

 model = models.squeezenet1_1(pretrained=True)

-# open a local iamge
+# open a local image
 img = Image.open('still_life.jpg')

 # preprocess the image and convert it into a tensor